ofussr/XRD-Combine/README.md

 ## How to cite

-If you use `unit-cell-gui` in academic work, please cite the Zenodo record:
+If you use `XRD Combine` in academic work, please cite the Zenodo record:

 [![DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.22809711-blue.svg)](https://doi.org/10.5281/zenodo.22809711)